Huertz/objetos/README.md

 I builded this project becuase I wanted to test my own code

 - What problem does it solve?
-It solves multiple problems
+It solves multiple problems regarding employee, engineer, intern, maganer tests.

 - What did you learn?
 I learned concepts of Object-Oriented Programming.
-I really liked the concepts of node its intresting
+I really liked the concepts of OOP its really intresting

 ## Table of Contents (Optional)

 - [Accepted Criteria](#criteria)
 - [Usage](#usage)